microsoft/vscode-docs/docs/cpp/config-mingw.md

 1. Add the path to your Mingw-w64 `bin` folder to the Windows PATH environment variable.
    1. In the Windows search box, type "cmd" and then choose **Command prompt** from the results list.
-   1. On the command line, add the Mingw-w64 path to the system path.
-For example, if you use `C:\Mingw-w64` then type `setx path "%path%;C:\Mingw-w64"`.
+   1. On the command line, use `setx` to add the Mingw-w64 path to the system path.
+The exact path depends on which version of Mingw-w64 you have installed and where you installed it.
+Here is an example: `setx path "%path%;c:\mingw-w64\x86_64-8.1.0-win32-seh-rt_v6-rev0\mingw64\bin"`.
    1. Close the console window because the new path is not available in it.

 ## Create a workspace